How to book a course?

 When employees are to use fall protection equipment, the employer must document training in the use of the equipment.

-Although the course certificate is by definition permanent, you still need to assess whether you are still fit to use the equipment.
 If it has been a long time since you last used fall protection, it is wise to consider re-taking the training.
-Updating your knowledge regularly can help ensure that you continue to use the equipment safely and responsibly.

 Fall protection equipment is considered personal protective equipment (PPE) and falls under the requirements for the protection of workers through special precautions in the workplace.

-A qualified person should inspect the fall arrester at least once a year, or when it has been subjected to abnormal stress.
-Damaged equipment should never be used.
-It must be discarded or sent for repair in accordance with the manufacturer's instructions.
+A qualified person should check the fall arrester at least once a year, or when it has been subjected to abnormal stress.

-Yes – the regulations require that all scaffolders have training in the use of fall protection equipment.
-The regulations clearly state that all scaffolders must be given “training in the use of relevant safety equipment that can protect against falls during assembly, dismantling and modification of scaffolding structures” (see Regulations on the Performance of Work, new §§ 17-2, 17-3 and 17-4).
-This means that all scaffolders must have training in the use of fall protection equipment.
+The regulations clearly state that all scaffolders must be given "training in the use of relevant safety equipment that can protect against falls during assembly, disassembly and modification of scaffold structures" (see regulations on the performance of work, new §§ 17-2, 17-3 and 17-4).

 Personal fall protection is recommended for use in lifts.
 The employer must, in collaboration with the operator, take the necessary precautions and assess the risk and the need for the necessary safety equipment.